 A busy Film/TV actor, Aaron splits time between Vancouver and Los Angeles.
-Recent credits include recurring roles on the TV series iZombie, Travelers, The Bletchley Circle: San Francisco, Ties That Bind and Somewhere Between.
+Recent credits include guest starring roles on the TV series Legends of Tomorrow and NCIS, recurring roles on the series iZombie, Travelers, The Bletchley Circle: San Francisco, Ties That Bind and Somewhere Between.
 He has also appeared in the features films Big Eyes, directed by Tim Burton, Age of Adaline and The Predator.
 Also a writer and director, his short film The Acting Teacher screened at the 2014 Vancouver International Film Festival.

 Aaron also coaches actors at The Working Actors Gym, the training wing of Mitch and Murray Productions.